medialab/enlinkenment/README.md

 - nb_collected_retweets_with_domain
 - sum_all_tweets_with_domain
 - nb_accounts_that_shared_domain_link
-- nb_tweets_in_MonthYEAR
+- nb_tweets_in_YEAR_MONTH

 ... etc.
 - nb_collected_original_tweets_with_domain
-- median_of_tweets_per_month
-- nb_months_with_tweet

 The CSV file is ordered by `nb_accounts_that_shared_domain_link` so that the domain whose links the most number of unique users tweeted is the first row.
-There is a varying number of columns in the out-file because it adapts to the number of months in the data, as represented by the generic column name `nb_tweets_in_MonthYEAR`.
+There is a varying number of columns in the out-file because it adapts to the number of months in the data, as represented by the generic column name `nb_tweets_in_YEAR_MONTH`.
 If the tweet data were from the months January 2023 and February 2023, the columns listed above would include the following:
 - nb_tweets_in_January2023
 - nb_tweets_in_February2023

-And the maximum value in the column `nb_months_with_tweet` would be 2.

 ---
 ## Performance